History of Everton F.C.: Ronald Koeman, Sam Allardyce (2016–2018)

 In June 2016 Dutchman Ronald Koeman was appointed as manager under a three-year contract.
 Everton spent the whole of 2016–17 in the top half of the league table.
 By Boxing Day they were 7th, and remained in the same position for the entirety of the remaining season, qualifying for the Europa League.
 With 25 goals, Romelu Lukaku became the first Everton player to reach 20 league goals in a season since Gary Lineker in 1985–86, and was the second highest goal scorer in the division.

 Before 2017–18 the club broke its own record for transfer fee received, as Lukaku was sold to Manchester United for £90m, and fee paid, spending £45m on Swansea City's Gylfi Sigurðsson.
 The club spent a total of around £150m on player acquisitions at this time, including £25m on Jordan Pickford, a British record for a goalkeeper.
 Wayne Rooney also returned to the club, on a free transfer.
 The team started the season by winning their Europa League qualifying round games, reaching the group stage.
-Their form thereafter deteriorated rapidly and a 5–2 defeat to Arsenal in October left the club in the relegation zone, almost certainly eliminated from the Europa League, and Koeman was sacked the following day.
-Under-23 coach David Unsworth took temporary charge of the first team, but was unable to prevent being them knocked out of the Europa League or League Cup, and suffered a humiliating 4–1 defeat at Southampton.
+Their form thereafter deteriorated rapidly and a 5–2 defeat to Arsenal in October left the club in the relegation zone, almost certainly eliminated from the Europa League and Koeman was sacked the following day.
+Under-23 coach David Unsworth took temporary charge of the first team, but was unable to prevent them from getting knocked out of the Europa League or the League Cup and also suffered a humiliating 4–1 defeat against Southampton.
 After over a month in charge, Unsworth was replaced on a permanent basis by Sam Allardyce.
 Results stabilised under Allardyce, to the extent that the club was able to move away from the relegation zone and finish 8th.
-He was also able to gain draws in both home and away league fixtures with Liverpool, yet fans never warmed to his safety-first style of football, and he was removed from his position at the end of the season.
+He was also able to gain draws in both home and away league fixtures against Liverpool, yet fans never warmed to his safety-first style of football and he was removed as club manager at the end of the season.